It all began with a challenge

 Who We Serve

-One Dublin serves its neighbors in the Dublin City School District and the City of Dublin, OH, who are temporarily in need.
+One Dublin serves its neighbors in the Dublin City School District who are temporarily in need.

 Dublin City School District Profile